rng-guy/NFSMWBartender/APPENDIX.md

 * When the game requests a HeavyStrategy, it (re)sets the roadblock cooldown to a fixed value.

 * Bartender fixes the slowdown of regular roadblock and Heavy / LeaderStrategy spawns by clearing the request queue from time to time.
-Bartender does this whenever a certain amount of time has passed without any new strategy requests, despite them being off cooldown.
-This maximum-overdue delay guarantees that requests cannot block each other for long, as the game makes strategy requests regardless of whether the current Heat level even has any strategies enabled.
+Bartender does this whenever a certain amount of time has passed without any new roadblock or strategy requests, despite them being off cooldown.
+This maximum-overdue delay guarantees that requests cannot block each other for too long.
+The most common cause of such blockages are HeavyStrategy requests, especially for HeavyStrategy 3.

 * Sometimes, regular roadblocks and Heavy / LeaderStrategy spawns may appear more frequently than their cooldowns would suggest.
 This happens because their cooldowns only stop the game from requesting more of them, which is unrelated to actually spawning any pending requests.